parallella/parallella-examples/riecoin-miner/README.md

 Single test: ./run.sh

-Range of tests: ./run.sh <min trailing zeros> <max trailing zeros>
+Range of tests:
+    ./run.sh <min trailing zeros> <max trailing zeros>
-e.g. "./run.sh 1200 1249" will run 50 tests, with each test searching for
+For example, "./run.sh 1200 1209" will run 10 tests, each test searching for
 primes one bit longer than the last.

 ## Notes